Yzof/django_tut/README.md

 ## Main Features

 ## Steps
-  1. Before you can add any features to a Python/Django project you must initalize several files, such as the main project and any apps you plan on using
+  1. Before you can add any features to a Python/Django project you must initialize several files, such as the main project and any apps you plan on using
   2.

 ## Resources
 These are the basic tutorials and guides I used while constructing this project.
 They are included for future reference.